 Meet the Goddess of Good Luck

 George Clason had one last piece of advice from antiquity.
 He wrote that men of action are favored by the goddess of good luck, which in contemporary terms means fortune favors the brave.
 Fortune favors the brave because the bold see more opportunities; by seeking what they want, they recognize opportunities when they appear.
 Niccolò Machiavelli in The Prince once wrote that it is better to be impetuous than cautious, for fortune is a woman, and it is necessary, if you wish to master her, to conquer her by force; and it can be seen that she lets herself be overcome by the bold rather than by those who proceed coldly.
 In your life, job and investing be prudential but also courageous and bold in action.
-This gives us the Thirteenth Rule of How to Get Rich—be a man of action.
+This gives us the Thirteenth Rule of How to Get Rich—be a person of action.

 If you are a contemporary Bansir or Kobbi, listen to Arkad’s advice and get rich.
 Save part of what you earn, live within your means, invest your savings, avoid risky investments, invest only to make money, listen to the advice of wise men and be bold.